davnavr/SAILAR-lang/doc/src/binary-format.md

 `9 + H + L`|[Records](#record)|?|

 ## Integer Size
-The Integer size indicates the size (`L`) of unsigned integers used to denote lengths and indices, all values not listed in the table below are invalid.
+The integer size indicates the size (`L`) of unsigned integers used to denote lengths and indices, all values not listed in the table below are invalid.

 Value|Integer Size (in bytes)
 ---|---